arunshar/RendezvousDetection/README.md

 An effective missing period (EMP) or MissingSegment is a time period when the signal is missing for longer than a user-specified EMP threshold (θe).
 As shown in Figure 1 the EMPs for Object 1 and Object 2 is between timestamps 3 and 4, Here, we assume θe = 2.

-A candidate active volume (CAV) or Bead (in ID) is the spatio-temporal volume where an object is possibly located during an EMP.
+A candidate active volume (CAV) or Bead (in one Dimension) is the spatio-temporal volume where an object is possibly located during an EMP.
 A CAV is based on a space time prism using conical shape and is derived from an EMP.
 The 1D representation of conical intersection of

 <!-- ![Image](https://github.com/arunshar/Distributed-Systems/blob/master/GroupMessenger2/images/ISIS_Algorithm_Working.gif) -->
 ![Image](https://github.com/arunshar/RendezvousDetection/blob/main/images/CAV_and_Bead.png)